 What is an Adjusted Age for an Early Term Baby?

 When your baby is born prematurely, your healthcare provider will often give them an “adjusted age” to determine whether they’re developing within a normal range for their age.
 This adjusted age helps level the playing field for preemies by taking into account just how early they were born.

 To find your baby’s adjusted age, count the number of weeks between the birth date and the due date, then subtract that amount of time from the current age.
-This adjusted age is typically used by pediatricians until your baby reaches age 2 or 3, when preemies generally catch up to their peers.
+Pediatricians typically use this adjusted age until your baby is 2 or 3 years old, when preemies generally catch up to their peers.

 Every baby reaches milestones at different times.
-However, babies who are born prematurely typically reach early milestones (sitting up, crawling, talking, and walking) at a slower pace.
-You can use your baby’s adjusted age to gauge when he or she may reach these early milestones.
+However, getting to those premature baby milestones (sitting up, crawling, talking, and walking) will usually take place at a slower pace.
+You can use your baby’s adjusted age to gauge when they may reach these early milestones.
 For example, while most full-term babies will sit up between 4 and 7 months, a baby born two months early can be expected to do this between 6 and 9 months.
 Remember, milestones are just guidelines.
-If you’re worried about your baby’s development, it’s important to talk with your pediatrician to monitor your baby’s progress.
+If you’re worried about your baby’s development, it’s important to talk with your pediatrician to monitor your little one's progress.

-Having a premature infant brings more than its share of worries and challenges, but with the help of advanced medical technology and healthcare professionals in the NICU, it’s more possible than ever for even the tiniest babies to grow up to lead long, normal, healthy lives.
+Having a premature infant brings more than its share of worries and challenges, but with the help of advanced medical technology and the dedicated healthcare professionals in the NICU, it’s more possible than ever for even the tiniest babies to grow up and lead long, normal, healthy lives.
 In a few years, you might be amazed to think that your child was ever so small.